flatcar/flatcar-website/content/blog/2023-12-18-torcx-deprecation-for-systemd-sysext.md

 **What does this mean for Flatcar users?**

 We aim for a seamless transition and have invested into significant test coverage to ensure user workloads are not disrupted by the change.
-Users will continue to enjoy a robust container OS experience, and do not need to do anything to adopt to the new system.
+Users will continue to enjoy a robust container OS experience, and users not using torcx (which we believe should be virtually everybody) do not need to do anything to adopt to the new system.

 As stated above, it is highly unlikely anyone outside the legacy OS builds even make use of torcx (or heard of it, for that matter).
 Just to be on the safe side, we will continue to loudly announce the move to sysext throughout the next releases, i.e. when the torcx removal will go Beta, and later graduate to Stable.